Table of Contents

 For example, Tile-Reinforced Grouts dry faster than Regular Grouts.
 Vitrified Grouts dry in 45 to 60 minutes, while Polymeric takes 24 hours.
 The Epoxy type of grout is the slowest drying type; it takes 24-72 hours or more to dry.

 Moreover, if you want to prevent stains from setting in, there are other factors to consider.
-For example, whether your grout will get exposed to water or inside a wet basement, high humidity or both will make it more difficult for stains like mud or mildew to set in.
-The better sealing materials can also help prevent stains from setting in longer than 24 hours after grouting.
+For example, whether your grout gets exposed to water or inside a wet basement, high humidity, or both will make it more difficult for stains like mud or mildew to set in.
+Better sealing materials can also help prevent stains from setting longer than 24 hours after grouting.

 Collection of expert tips and tricks for speeding up the drying time